WorldAfterCapital/WorldAfterCapital/README.md

 This is what "World After Capital" is about.
 It is a work in progress and what you see at present is an incomplete draft.
 I am still in the process of rewriting several chapters from an earlier version that I was not happy with.

-I welcome feedback and suggestions for improvement.
-The contents of the book will always be freely available at <a href="http://worldaftercapital.org">worldaftercapital.org</a> under a Creative Commons license.
-I retain final "commit rights" for changes and as such take responsibility for any and all errors.